 Manual or automatic locally controlled shunt devices.

 STEADY STATE (as defined in ANSI/IEEE Standard 100)

-The state in which some specified characteristic of a condition such as value, rate, periodicity, or amplitude exhibits only negligible change over an arbitrary long period of time (In this guide, the term steady state refers to sixty hertz currents and voltages after current and voltages deviations caused by abnormal conditions such as faults, load rejections and the like are dissipated)
+The state in which some specified characteristic of a condition such as value, rate, periodicity, or amplitude exhibits only negligible change over an arbitrary long period of time.
+In this guide, the term steady state refers to sixty hertz (60 Hz) currents and voltages after current and voltages deviations caused by abnormal conditions such as faults, load rejections and the like are dissipated.

-SUMMER (as defined in ISO-NE OP-16 Appendix A)
+SUMMER (as defined in OP 16 Appendix A)

 The Summer period is April 1 to October 31.